Ella Mai

-Ella Mai Howell (born 3 November 1994) is an English singer and songwriter.
-Her musical career began at London's British and Irish Modern Music Institute in 2014, during which time she auditioned as part of a trio on the 11th season of The X Factor.
-In 2015, she uploaded a four-track solo EP of originals to SoundCloud titled Troubled, and was discovered on social media by American record producer Mustard and signed with his record label, 10 Summers Records.
+Ella Mai Howell (born 3 November 1994) is an English R&B singer and songwriter.
+Her career began at London's British and Irish Modern Music Institute in 2014, during which time she auditioned as part of a trio on the 11th season of The X Factor.
+In 2015, she released her debut four-track solo extended play (EP), Troubled in October of that year.
+The EP and her performances on social media were discovered by American record producer DJ Mustard, who signed Mai to his label 10 Summers Records, an imprint of Interscope Records.

-From 2016 to 2018, she released three EPs on the label, including Time, Change, and Ready.
-Her self-titled debut studio album was released in October 2018 and featured the singles "Boo'd Up" and "Trip", which charted in the US Billboard Hot 100 at number 5 and 11, respectively.
-In 2019, "Boo'd Up" was nominated for two Grammy Awards: Song of the Year and Best R&B Song, winning for the latter, as well as Mai herself being nominated for British Breakthrough Act at the 2019 Brit Awards.
-At the 2019 Billboard Music Awards, she won three awards, including the award for Top R&B Artist.
+From 2016 to 2018, she released three additional EPs on the label, including Time, Change, and Ready.
+Her debut album Ella Mai (2018) was preceded by the singles "Boo'd Up" and "Trip", which peaked at numbers five and 11 on the Billboard Hot 100, respectively.
+The former won Best R&B Song and was nominated for Song of the Year at the 61st Annual Grammy Awards, while Mai herself was nominated for British Breakthrough Act at the Brit Awards 2019.
+That same year, she won three awards at the 2019 Billboard Music Awards, including Top R&B Artist.
+Her second studio album, Heart on My Sleeve (2022), failed to reach the UK Albums Chart, but performed moderately on the US Billboard 200.

-Early life
+Early life and education

 Ella Mai was born on 3 November 1994 to a Jamaican mother and an English-Irish father in London.
-According to the singer, her mother, a lover of American jazz music, named her after Ella Fitzgerald.
+Her mother, a lover of American jazz music, named her after Ella Fitzgerald.
 Mai moved from London to New York City at the age of 12 when her mother took on a teaching job there.
 Mai's transition to life in New York City was difficult because she was often bullied for her accent.
 Mai graduated from Queens High School of Teaching in Glen Oaks, Queens, before returning to England aged 17.
-She is a fan of Arsenal F.C. and club's legend Thierry Henry.